Boris Johnson 'clearly' going to stand to be PM, supporter says

 He and Mr Johnson met on Saturday night, prompting speculation they could strike a deal.

-That would see one of them stand aside in the belief that it gives a clear run to the other, although Common leader Penny Mordaunt has also declared her intention to stand.
+That would see one of them stand aside in the belief that it gives a clear run to the other, although Commons leader Penny Mordaunt has also declared her intention to stand.

 But asked what happened at the meeting, Sunak-backer Dominic Raab told BBC One's Sunday with Laura Kuenssberg programme: "I don't think there's any issues around deals here and that's not the right way to proceed."